 American Express have historically been the most popular cards to collect.
 It is an international brand, which is still around to this day using the same name all over the world, so many people are familiar with it.

-The first American Express card was issued in October 1958.
-It was made of paper until around April or May 1959, when it switched to plastic.
+The first American Express card was issued in October 1958, with an expiry of April 1959, after which it switched to plastic.
+The oldest plastic cards have an expiry date of November 1959.
+Such plastic cards are perhaps even rarer than the paper cards.
 Experts estimate that around 250,000 original paper cards were issued, and only 100 of these may still survive.
+Paper American Express cards are very highly sought after by collectors.
 They come up for sale on eBay from time to time, and can go for well in excess of $1,000 per card.

 Diners Club issued the first third-party credit cards, where the card is provided by a bank, rather than a specific store or retailer.
 American Express only started issuing cards in retaliation to this, because they knew it would eat into their travellers’ check business.

 The original Diners Club credit card was introduced in February 1950 and made from paper.
 Diners Club cards from the early 50s are very few and far between, and there are no known examples of a card from February 1950.
 In the late the 1950s and early 1960s, Diners Club provided booklets with a paper card on the front, and a booklet containing all of the establishments where it can be used attached to it.

 Oil company cards are sometimes referred to as “gas cards”, even though they could be used to buy more than gas at a service station.
 The earliest ones were made of paper.
 Four or five companies issued charga-plates in the 1930s.
 Plastic cards started in the mid 1950s.
 Oil company credit card collectors compete with oil company memorabilia collectors for cards.
 Over 3,000 different cards are known to exist.
 Frequently, the card contained information to help the holder know where it could be used.